-Oscar Odena is Reader in Education at the School of Education and the School of Interdisciplinary Studies, College of Social Sciences, University of Glasgow, UK.
+Oscar Odena is Professor of Education at the School of Education and the School of Interdisciplinary Studies, College of Social Sciences, University of Glasgow, UK.
 Previously he held posts in Spain, England and Northern Ireland, where he completed a study on the potential of cross-community music activities to diminish ethnic tensions.
 His areas of expertise include qualitative research approaches, social inclusion, professional learning and music education.
 He is past Co-Chair of the ISME Research Commission 2012-2014.
 Publications number over 70 peer-reviewed papers and three books, including Musical Creativity Revisited: Educational Foundations, Practices and Research (Routledge, 2018).

 Oscar joined the School of Education and the School of Interdisciplinary Studies in 2013.
 His research expertise combines music education, creativity, professional learning and qualitative enquiry, with a focus on how music and creativity can be used as a tool for social inclusion.
 In the early 2000s, he researched music teachers’ perceptions of creativity in England, funded by the Catalan Government.
 Since 2007, with grants from Bernard van Leer, UofG and ESRC, he has carried out extensive fieldwork on the uses of music to alleviate tensions in post-conflict Northern Ireland and to integrate newly arrived children in Scotland.
 He has applied social psychology theories to investigate the transformative potential of the arts, stimulating debate about effective practice around content, frequency and continuity.
 More recently, in collaboration with Colombian and Spanish researchers, he has developed a methodology to study a music program for social reconstruction in Colombia.
 He has published about these topics in journals such as Psychology of Music, British Educational Research Journal and International Journal of Social Research Methodology.
 His edited book Musical Creativity was published by Ashgate in 2012, and his monograph, Musical Creativity Revisited: Educational Foundations, Practices and Research was published by Routledge in 2018.
 He is the Principal Investigator of three projects on the role of performing arts for peace education in conflict, supported by AHRC, RSE and SFC.